WhiteflagProtocol/whiteflag-standard/wf-specification.md

 The `PseudoMessageCode` field indicates which sign/signal message is tested.
-The contents of the field must be a 1-byte UTF-8 encoded alpha-numeric character value corresponding with one of the message types defined in [Paragraph 2.4.2](#242-message-functionality).
+The contents of the field must be a 1-byte UTF-8 encoded alphanumeric character value corresponding with one of the message types defined in [Paragraph 2.4.2](#242-message-functionality).

 #### 4.3.5.3 Test Message Body